Ling and Lamb: Partnerships

 In March 2020, they announced their partnership with Crocs, after videos of Lamboginny seriously in-love with Crocs went viral.

 Humanitarian work

-In 2020, they gave back to their community in Fairfield County, during the early stages of the pandemic, the couples distributes groceries within Connecticut.
-On 11 September 2021, the couples launched The Food Is Ready Project, with the aim to feed 1 million kids from various continents.
+In 2020, they gave back to their community in Fairfield County, during the early stages of the pandemic, the couple distributes groceries within Connecticut.
+On 11 September 2021, the couple launched The Food Is Ready Project, with the aim to feed 1 million kids from various continents.
 The project kicked-off in Uganda, as they feed meals to kids.

 Personal life

 The creators, Yinka Lawanson, and Taccara Rae got engaged on 17 November 2017, and got married on 5 January 2018.